IsolationKernel/.github/profile/README.md

 The development of isolation-based methods has grown outside the confines of anomaly detection since.
 In 2010, Isolation Forest is shown to be a special case of mass estimation [3] (i.e., an alternative to density estimation.)

 In 2018, a data dependent kernel called Isolation Kernel [4] or IK is first introduced as an alternative to data independent kernels such as Gaussian and Laplacian kernels.
 It has a unique characteristic:  two points, as measured by Isolation Kernel derived with a dataset in a sparse region, are more similar than the same two points, as measured by Isolation Kernel derived with a dataset in a dense region.
 This characteristic is derived from data directly; and IK has no closed form expression and does not require learning.
 Isolation Kernel has three implementations using different isolation mechanisms up to 2021 [4,5,6].
+IK has been shown to be the key in
+* enabling large scale online kernel learning [7],
+* achieving effective and efficient embedding for retrieval of LLM embedded vector databases [32],
+* empowering efficient and effective consistent neighborhood in multi-view anomaly detection [31],
-IK has been shown to be the key in achieving large scale online kernel learning [7], improving the efficacy & efficiency of t-SNE [15], and inspiring a new data dependent kernel as the key in building a persistence diagram which is robust to noise and varied densities in Topological data analysis [20].
+* improving the efficacy & efficiency of t-SNE [15], and
+* inspiring a new data dependent kernel as the key in building a persistence diagram which is robust to noise and varied densities in Topological data analysis [20].

-[**Breaking news**] Isolation Kernel has just been shown to be the only measure that can find the exact nearest neighbor of a query in high dimensions----addressing a longstanding open problem in the study of curse of dimensionality [26].
+### [**Breaking news**] Isolation Kernel has just been shown to be the only measure that can find the exact nearest neighbor of a query in high dimensions----addressing a longstanding open problem in the study of curse of dimensionality [26].

 In 2020, Isolation Distributional Kernel or IDK is introduced to measure the similarity of two distributions [6], based on the framework of kernel mean embedding [8].
 The first application of IDK is a kernel-based point anomaly detector that needs no learning, unlike OCSVM [9].
 Through IDK point anomaly detector, Isolation Forest is linked to a kernel-based method for the very first time.
 IDK has since been applied to
 * Group anomaly detection [10], graph classification via Isolation Graph Kernel [11], multi-instance learning [12], graph anomaly detection [18].